bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 There is not an upper limit to the amount of metadata contained by the JSON files of constituent images belonging to a `grouped scan collection`.
-However, the following metadata is highly RECOMMENDED to be included to facilitate the provenance recording for the calculation of a quantitative image:
+However, the following metadata is highly RECOMMENDED to be included to facilitate the provenance recording for the calculation of a qMRI map:

 * All the sccanner hardware parameters primarily including:
     * Manufacturer